ArnaoutLab/diversity/README.md

 fish     0.22       0.27     0.28
 ```

-We represent the community composition as a column vector:
+We again represent community compositions as a column vectors:
 ```
 counts = array([[5000],
        [2000],